-- Focus groups - Large and small-scale public events where people can be informed of progress and where they can learn how they can contribute to the process - Large-scale public events where large numbers of people can engage in an interactive format rather than being talked at from a stage - Smaller-scale public events (such as Local Joint Committee meetings or Patient Group meetings) where people can be informed of progress and consulted on proposals and developments - Surveys supplied electronically, hosted on the website, by text and provided in hard copy - Twitter chats - Going to where people are see above who engages with Future Fit through any type of activity to provide this information.
-Though it would not be possible to engage with every resident of Shropshire, Telford & Wrekin and mid Wales, we can ensure that we monitor our coverage to ensure it is representative of the population as a whole and target any under-represented groups.
-Capturing information and storing it systematically will also allow us to be able to continue the dialogue with individuals who have taken part and to demonstrate how their efforts have influenced the programme therefore closing the loop.
+- Focus groups - Large and small-scale public events where people can be informed of progress and where they can learn how they can contribute to the process - Large-scale public events where large numbers of people can engage in an interactive format rather than being talked at from a stage - Smaller-scale public events (such as Local Joint Committee meetings or Patient Group meetings) where people can be informed of progress and consulted on proposals and developments - Surveys supplied electronically, hosted on the website, by text and provided in hard copy

+- Twitter chats - Going to where people are see above

 You said ...
-Ensure we reach all possible groups and individuals and closing the loop We will ...
+Ensure we reach all possible groups and individuals and closing the loop

+We will ...
 Actively monitor participation to identify who we have made contact with and more importantly, who we haven't